-If you click on any state name, it will bring you to a list of all my articles about that state.
+Clicking on any state name will bring you to a list of all my articles about that state.

-There are many shades of Connecticut, from the affluent suburbs of NYC to the rural treed areas of the Eastern state; Connecticut is the inspiration of the Gilmore Girls’ Star’s Hallow.
+Connecticut has many shades, from the affluent suburbs of NYC to the rural treed areas of the Eastern state; Connecticut is the inspiration of the Gilmore Girls’ Star’s Hallow.

 - Fairfield County– Affluent suburbs of New York City.